phillipsj/phillipsj/input/posts/an-easy-grafana-setup-using-azure-app-service-for-linux.md

 ---
 # An easy Grafana setup using Azure App Service for Linux

-[Grafana](https://grafana.com/) is an open source platform for creating dashboards and analyzing time series data.
-Grafana is written in Go and provides a feature rich paltform for visualizing any time series data from sources like Azure Monitor, Azure Application Insights, OpenTSDB, Prometheus, InfluxDB, and many more.
+[Grafana](https://grafana.com/) is an open source platform for creating dashboards and analyzing time-series data.
+Grafana is written in Go and provides a feature-rich platform for visualizing any time-series data from sources like Azure Monitor, Azure Application Insights, OpenTSDB, Prometheus, InfluxDB, and many more.
 It has a wealth of plugins to provide visualization and source enhancements.
-Grafan can be purchased through Grafana Cloud or it can be self-hosted.
+Grafana can be purchased through Grafana Cloud, or it can be self-hosted.

 In this post, we are going to deploy Grafana using the [container](https://hub.docker.com/r/grafana/grafana/) to Azure App Service for Linux.
 We are going to use Azure Storage for hosting our *var/lib/grafana* folder which is the home for our plugins and [SQLite](https://www.sqlite.org/index.html) database.
 Finally, we will provide authentication to our Grafana instance using Azure Active Directory.
 Azure App Service for Linux allows running containers, which explains the first step.
-Azure App Service also allows mounting of [Azure Storage](https://docs.microsoft.com/en-us/azure/app-service/containers/how-to-serve-content-from-azure-storage), either blob or file, to an Azure App Service, which can then be mapped to a location on your container.
-The last thing to do is to wire Grafana up to Azure Active Directory, fortunately Grafana provides OAuth support and provides the [documenation](https://grafana.com/docs/auth/generic-oauth/#set-up-oauth2-with-azure-active-directory) for the configuration.
+Azure App Service also allows mounting of [Azure Storage](https://docs.microsoft.com/en-us/azure/app-service/containers/how-to-serve-content-from-azure-storage), either blob or file, to an Azure App Service, which you can map to a location on your container.
+The last thing to do is to wire Grafana up to Azure Active Directory.
+Fortunately, Grafana provides OAuth support and provides the [documenation](https://grafana.com/docs/auth/generic-oauth/#set-up-oauth2-with-azure-active-directory) for the configuration.

 I posted a poll on Twitter to see what type of examples to provide for infrastructure as code.
-It seems that providing an PowerShell, Bash, and Terraform example was desired to I have included all three.
-I have a repository in the [BlueGhost Labs](https://github.com/BlueGhostLabs) organization GitHub called [grafana-container-on-azure](https://github.com/BlueGhostLabs/grafana-container-on-azure) that has all the code organized by langauge.
+An example in PowerShell, Bash, and Terraform was requested, so I have included all three.
+I have a repository in the [BlueGhost Labs](https://github.com/BlueGhostLabs) organization GitHub called [grafana-container-on-azure](https://github.com/BlueGhostLabs/grafana-container-on-azure) that has all the code organized by language.
 Scripts for both creation and cleanup exist.
 Below is a walkthrough of what all of these scripts are doing if you want to take a deeper dive.

 ## Getting Started

-Based on the language you want to use you will need one of the following installed.
+Based on the language you want to use, you will need one of the following installed.

 #### Bash

-These scripts require the Azure CLI version >= 2.0.68 and was written using Bash 5, but it should be compatabile with older versions.
+These scripts require the Azure CLI version >= 2.0.68 and were written using Bash 5, but it should be compatible with older versions.

 #### PowerShell